lgc13/LucasCosta_portfolio/android_studio/README.md

 <!-- Technology welcome message -->
 This directory holds some projects and practice examples that I worked on through native Android Studio.

-I created some android phone applications that utilized features such as radio buttons, images, and avatar emoticons.
+I created some android phone applications that utilizes features such as radio buttons, images, and avatar emoticons.

 <h6>Click the title links if you want to see more details about a particular project.</h6>